Callisto95/Configs/Notes/Various.md

 `ulimit -n [amount]` changes the amount of allowed open files within the **current** shell.
 The values can be seen via `ulimit -Hn` (hard limit) and `ulimit -Sn` (soft limit).

 Changing it permanently can be done in `/etc/security/limits.conf`: `* hard nofile [amount]`.

+## Feral Interactive Gamemode

+Run `gamemoded -t` to test gamemode.
+If you get errors renicing threads, you have to change `/etc/security/limits.d/10-gamemode.conf` (create the file if needed).

+It's required to change the limits of the gamemode group.
+Add `@gamemode - nice -20` (or any max nice value) and reboot.